What your reaction to the Jussie Smollett story says about you

 — Donald Trump Jr. (@DonaldJTrumpJr) February 20, 2019

 And of course, Trump the Elder couldn’t resist getting in on the action as well.
-A man who has incurred more than his fair share of alleged victims over the years–and who has vigorously defended other accused predators–finding a false accuser connected to him in any way is a godsend.
+For a man who has left a trail of alleged victims on his path to the White House, and who has vigorously defended other accused predators since, finding a false accuser connected to him in any way is a godsend.

 .@JussieSmollett – what about MAGA and the tens of millions of people you insulted with your racist and dangerous comments!? #MAGA